 Endometrial tissue is normally found in the uterus.
 Endometriosis is when this type of tissue is found outside the uterus on the organs in the belly or pelvis.
 Endometrial tissue thickens and sloughs off when estrogen is present.
 It leaves the body during menstruation.

 Tissue that forms outside of the womb will also thicken due to estrogen changes.
 However, it cannot pass out of the body during menstruation.
 This causes swelling and scarring in the belly and pelvis.

 The cause of endometriosis is not known.
 It may be due to:

 - Menstrual tissue that backs up through the fallopian tubes and spills into the belly

-- An immune system that lets the tissue implant on other organs
+- Immune system that does not stop tissue from implanting on other organs

-- A lymphatic system that carries cells from the womb
+- A lymph system that carries cells from the uterus

 - Menstruating before the age of 10 years old